bldevries/blackhole_geodesic_calculator/README.md

 Here you find updates on the project!

 ### March 2025: an update on the render engine
 Its been a few months and I thought it would be nice to update on the render engine with a new image.
-This is a 1024x1024 animation of a basic sphere with a texture, orbiting a Schwarzschild blackhole.
+This is a 1024x1024 animation of a basic sphere with a texture(1), orbiting a Schwarzschild blackhole.
 You can see it move inbetween the you and the black hole and then moving behind the black hole, forming an Einstein ring around the hole when it is just behind it.
 The animation has 100 frames and the renders have a multisampling of 5.
 Not much, but computations are still very heavy.
 I am moving closer to a first working version of the Black Hole Render Engine, so stay tuned.

+For the people with a keen eye, besides the main and second image you can see also just so faintly a third image (only a few pixels on the same side of the black hole as the primary image).
+Also when the star is just in front of the black hole you can see the photon ring faintly around the black hole.
+It comes from photons emitted at the back side of the star which make one or more orbits around the black hole and then reach the camera.

 [<img src="images/rotating_star_March2025.gif" alt="" width="720" height="auto">]("")

+(1) Credits for the texture go to the Solar System Scope project and NASA (https://www.solarsystemscope.com/textures/)

 ### January 2025: Coming to NWO Physics
 Tomorrow and the day after I will be at the NWO Physics (https://nwophysics.nl/) conference.
 Together with colleagues from SURF we will have a booth showing what we have to offer to the scientific community.
 Come over, see our visualizations, chat with us to find out what we can do for your science project.